 The condition occurs when heavy and repeated vibration causes vasoconstriction of the muscles and hypertrophy.
 This affects the endothelial cells, damaging the cell wall.
 The cells become damaged as the body releases both release of serotonin and thromboxane all at once.
 The blood vessels in the fingers become deprived of blood, turning them white.
 In extreme cases of oxygen deprivation, the affected digits can even become blue.
 Vibration white finger may affect one or more fingers.

 If you suffer from vibration white finger symptoms, you may also suffer from osteoporosis in the wrist and elbow, cysts and reduced grip strength in addition to the condition itself.
 If your employer neglected to protect you from vibration white finger, then you could be entitled to claim thousands of pounds in white finger compensation payouts.

 Call the solicitors at Accident Claims UK today to discuss vibration white finger claims.

 If you start developing the symptoms of vibration white finger, you should immediately seek medical attention.
 If you have developed the symptoms of the condition because of negligence on the part of your employer or another party and wish to begin vibration injury claims for white finger compensation, take the following steps to help gather evidence to support your claim.
 Gathering this evidence will help your vibration white finger compensation solicitor put together a solid case to help you make your vibration white finger claim.
+It could also affect the white finger compensation payouts from the vibration white finger compensation scheme.

 - Notify your employer of your condition: If you start showing symptoms of vibration white finger, report this to your employer.
 Your employer should immediately change your responsibilities, so you are no longer at risk.